Naomi Osaka defeats Coco Gauff at the US Open to reach her first major quarterfinal since 2021

 Once the ball was in play, Osaka's strokes were loud and on-target, producing the sort of confident, consistent and power-swinging tennis that carried her to four Grand Slam titles and the No. 1 ranking.

-In the biggest statement yet that she is back at the height of her game, and a real contender for the sport's highest honors, Osaka eliminated Gauff 6-3, 6-2 in Arthur Ashe Stadium to reach her first major quarterfinal in more than 4 1/2 years.
+In the biggest statement yet that she is back at the height of her game, and again a serious contender for the sport's highest honors, Osaka eliminated Gauff 6-3, 6-2 in Arthur Ashe Stadium to reach her first major quarterfinal in more than 4 1/2 years.

+Osaka hasn't been to a Slam quarterfinal since the 2021 Australian Open

-“I was super locked-in, to be honest.
-I was really locked in,” said Osaka, a 27-year-old who was born in Japan and moved to the U.S. with her family at age 3.
-“I felt like everyone wanted to watch a really great match, and I hope that’s what you got.”
+“This is kind of unchartered territory at this point of my career,” said Osaka, a 27-year-old who was born in Japan and moved to the U.S. with her family at age 3.
+“I’m just enjoying it.
+I’m having fun.
+I’m being able to play against the best players in the world.”

 The No. 23-seeded Osaka was better throughout than No. 3 Gauff, whose repeated mistakes during a tournament that's been a near-constant struggle for her really made the difference.
 And Gauff's body language was quite a contrast to Osaka's.
 Gauff repeatedly would put her palms up or cover her face with a hand or gesture toward her team in the stands, looking confused or upset.